Our mission statement

 Caroline Scott, Author and Director at Across Cultures originally began writing an induction to English, funded by the Local Authority of Tower Hamlets in 2002.

 The Learning Village, an online English language learning programme for learners in schools (www.learningvillage.net), was a natural evolution of her work.
 It allows increased flexibility for learners and teachers, as well as providing significantly more content and assessment opportunities.
-Caroline also delivers a three-day training for senior teachers/leaders on supporting EAL learning across the curriculum (the EAL Framework course) as well as whole-school insets and one-day courses on how to achieve effective EAL teaching through the Learning Village.
+He third book 'An English as an Additional Language (EAL) Programme: Learning through images for 7-14 year olds encompasses this approach.
+Caroline also delivers a four-day training for senior teachers/leaders on supporting EAL learning across the curriculum (the EAL Framework Process) as well as whole-school insets and one-day courses on how to achieve effective EAL teaching through the Learning Village.
+More recently, with the support of the Across Cultures team, she has developed the Community Village for building engagement for multilingual families and AssessEP, designed to assess English proficiency in speaking, listening, reading and writing.

 Caroline Scott